-In July 2014, I published a public diary in order to provide ‘an insight into my activities, challenges, discomforts, and discoveries as an academic and a creative practitioner’ (John Harvey, [website]/’Blog’).
-Every other diary that I’ve kept is private.
+In July 2014, I began publishing an online and a public Diary in order to provide ‘an insight into my activities, challenges, discomforts, and discoveries as an academic and a creative practitioner’.
+Every other diary that I’ve ever kept has been private.

-The first private diary was begun on January 1, 1971.
-My Lett’s Schoolboy Diary contained the equivalent of a condensed Pears Cyclopaedia (Not ‘encyclopedia’, mind you, but ‘cyclopedia’.
+My first personal diary was begun on January 1, 1971.
+The Lett’s Schoolboy Diary contained the equivalent of a condensed Pears Cyclopaedia (Not ‘encyclopedia’, mind you, but ‘cyclopedia’.
 That archaism gave the edition an air of patrician authority and antiquity).
-The diary included maps of the world and photographs of famous contemporary people, landmarks, achievements, and inventions:
+The diary included maps of the world, and photographs of famous contemporary people, landmarks, achievements, and inventions:

 A decade later, I revived the habit.
-The first dairy of this period – ‘The Red Ledger’ — was begun in June 1982, the year after I’d graduated from art school.
-I kept up the account in book form, on and off, until 2011, and returned to it again in 2014 using a web-based medium:
+The first dairy of this period – ‘The Red Ledger’, so called — was begun in June 1982, the year after I’d graduated from art school.
+I kept up the account in book form, on and off, until 2011, and returned to it again in 2014 using a commercial online application:

-John Harvey: Diary applies and extends techniques of textual-visual narrative that were developed in my original web-based diary, which is private.
+Diary applies and extends techniques of textual-visual narrative that were developed in my original online diary, which was private.
 (Enough said!).
-The second diary grew out of a realization that there was a dimension in its predecessor that could ‘speak its name’ without embarrassment, and which might be of some interest to someone other than myself.
-The awareness of a potential audience changed the tone of my writing from one that was internal, analytical, and self-reflective only to another, which is aphoristic, deductive, and pedagogical also.
-(Once a teacher … .)
-The photographs, like the verbal descriptions of actions, thoughts, events, and encounters, are often mundane, routine, and straightforwardly denotative – like life.
-Occasionally, words and images are surprising, instructive, and illuminating – just like life:
+The second and public Diary grew out of a realization that there were dimensions to its predecessor that could ‘speak its name’ without embarrassment, and which might be of some interest to someone other than myself.
+The awareness of a potential audience changed the tone of my writing from one that was internal, analytical, and self-reflective only to another, which was aphoristic, deductive, and pedagogical also. (‘Once a teacher …’ .)
+The photographs, like the verbal descriptions of actions, thoughts, events, and encounters, are often straightforwardly denotative, mundane, and routine – like life.
+Occasionally, words and images are surprising, instructive, and illuminating – like life:

-In respect to its intermediality, the web-based diary is not unlike my Letts Schoolboys Diary.
-Both serve not only as a means to record a life but also as an index to a wider network of activities and ideas, and of the times in which it has been lived.
+In respect to its intermediality, the online Diary is not unlike my Lett’s Schoolboy Diary.
+Both serve not only as a means to record a life, but also as an index to a wider network of activities and ideas, and of the times in which I’ve lived too.